 - Pay attention and listen to the victim.
 Active listening for example means paraphrasing and active body language.

 - Be empathetic.
 Appreciate the victim’s experiences.
 Signalise that there is no excuse for violent behaviour.

 - Lay off the pressure.

 - Be patient and take time.

-- Don’t advice like “You should definitely get divorced”.
+- Don’t advise things like “You should definitely get divorced”.

-- Convicting or condemning statements such as “Why didn’t you leave your husband long ago?” or “Why are you …didn’t come earlier?”.
+- Avoid convicting or condemning statements such as “Why didn’t you leave your husband long ago?” or “Why didn’t you come earlier?”.

 Use of an interpreter